Michaelcue4/Car-Rental/Readme.md

 ### Improvements
 For improving upon this,
--I would like to add a form for an email
+- I would like to add a form for an email
--A Inventory page that actually shows pictures of multiple cars
+- A Inventory page that actually shows pictures of multiple cars
 - Calendar to display when the vehicle is not avaiable